TechnionTDK/jbs-json23plet/README.md

         ]
     }

-Using this format allow you to call "./json23plet.sh -generate basic \<dataInputRootDir\>" instead of creating your own generator.
+Using this format allow you to run "./json23plet.sh -generate basic \<dataInputRootDir\>" instead of creating your own generator.

+### Generators
+Allow to generate new ttl file from json file. <br />
+Using:
+1. write MyGenerator.java class and drop it in jbs-json23plet/src/main/java/json23plet/generators directory. <br />
+the generator have to implement the generate function.
+1. Rebuild using "./json23plet -b".
+1. Run "./json23plet.sh -generate MyGenerator \<dataInputRootDir\>".

+(See example at jbs-json23plet/src/main/java/json23plet/generators/ExampleGenerator.java).

 ### Json
-While parse your json you will need a frameWork to do it <br />
+While parse your json you will need a framework to do it <br />
-The frameWOrk knows to self load your json file and therefor is simplify the using over other libraries as Gson or Jackson. <br />
+The framework knows to load your json file and therefor is simplify the using over other libraries as Gson or Jackson. <br />
 Using as followed: